IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

 ## Continuing Christ’s Ministry

-* Jesus: it is “to your advantage” that he goes away so the Spirit comes (Jn 16:7)
+* Jesus: it is “to your advantage” that he goes away so the Spirit comes (John 16:7)

 <p style="font-family: 'Gabriola', serif;">
         “Nevertheless I tell you the truth.
 It is to your advantage that I go away; for if I do not go away, the Helper will not come to you; but if I depart, I will send Him to you.”